 Video Mentorship Series: Finding the Correct Plane in a Right Colon

 Time: 6:00 PM Central

 The ASCRS Video Mentorship Series is a series of intraoperative video-based coaching sessions, presented in the webinar format, with the goal of sharing operative techniques and improving procedural confidence.
-A proper mesorectal dissection is a key quality indicator in rectal cancer surgery.
-In this webinar we will discuss different ways to identify and stay in the proper TME plane, asking the experts for pearls they have learnt in their practice.
+During this webinar the moderators will review videos of Finding the correct plane in a right colon.

 Registration is free to ASCRS members and a $20 flat-fee for non-members, which includes live and on-demand access to all six webinars in the series.
 This is a one-time registration for enrollment in the full 2021 series.
 You do not need to register more than once.